New Patients in Boxborough

-Your primary care veterinarian can perform routine procedures such as standard dental cleanings and extractions.
+Your primary care veterinarian can perform routine procedures such as standard teeth cleanings and extractions.
 However, there are many advanced procedures that they may not perform.
 Here at Veterinary Dental Services, we offer:

 What Should I Expect When I Bring My Pet in for a Consultation?

 Consultation visits are scheduled for 45 minutes.
-During that time, your pet will have an oral exam with one of our doctors and a veterinary technician or assistant.
-Based on that oral exam the doctor will discuss his or her findings with you and the different treatment options available for your pet.
-The doctor will be sure to answer all of your questions and address any concerns.
-A treatment plan, including a cost estimate, will be discussed after the doctor has examined your pet.
+During that time, your pet will have an oral exam with one of our veterinarians and a veterinary technician or assistant.
+Based on that oral exam the veterinarian will discuss his or her findings with you and the different treatment options available for your pet.
+The vet will be sure to answer all of your questions and address any concerns.
+A treatment plan, including a cost estimate, will be discussed after the vet has examined your pet.
 Home care will be reviewed including tooth brushing, chews, treats, water additives, rinses and appropriate toys to maintain your pet’s oral health.